freifeld/fastSCSP/Readme.md

 Oren Freifeld  (email: freifeld@csail.mit.edu)

-An early/partial version of this software was written by Oren.
-It was then completed and improved by Yixin, who also wrote the Matlab wrapper.
+An early/partial version of this software, using python and CUDA, was written by Oren.
+It was then completed and improved by Yixin, who also wrote the Matlab and C++ wrappers.

 Versions
 --------
+07/27/2015, Version 1.03 -- Added a C++ wrapper (written by Yixin Li).

 07/22/2015, Version 1.02 -- Added a Matlab wrapper (written by Yixin Li).

 05/08/2015, Version 1.01 -- Minor bug fixes  (directory tree; relative paths; some windows-vs-linux issue)